Dolf Zillmann: Early life and education (1935–1959)

-Zillmann would go back to formal study at the Ulm School, studying in the fields of communication and cybernetics, engaging with many different academics in the field outside of Ulm such as the German aesthetics philosopher Max Bense at the University of Stuttgart and Professor of visual science Herbert Schober at the University of Munich.
+Zillmann would go back to formal study at the Ulm School, studying in the fields of communication and cybernetics, engaging with many different academics in the field outside of Ulm such as the German aesthetics philosopher Max Bense at the University of Stuttgart and Professor of visual science Herbert Schober at the Ludwig-Maximilians-Universität München.
 Zillmann would acquire his diploma in communication and cybernetics in 1959 while also working as a scientific advisor for a holding company in Zurich.
 Zillmann's role predominantly involved the practical application of communications research to assist in marketing campaigns for several of the companies it parented, working there from 1959 - 1965.

 Academic career (1968–2001)

 In 1968, Zillmann moved to the United States in Madison, Wisconsin, where he was a doctoral student in communication and psychology at the University of Wisconsin.
 He would then move to Philadelphia in 1969, working in the University of Pennsylvania, which houses the oldest psychology department in North America, going on to acquire a doctorate in communication and social psychology there that same year from the Annenberg School.
 He would work as an assistant professor there until 1971, and would hold the position of associate professor from 1971 to 1975, teaching a range of subjects in both communication, psychology and general scientific methodology.
 It is during this time that the underpinnings of his excitation transfer theory were being tested and published.